Industry and Market Analysis

 Policy Development and Research Sector

-Please note that some markets are deemed confidential based on the number of ultimate owners.
+Some markets are deemed confidential based on the number of ultimate owners.
 Only markets with more than two ultimate owners are released.
 Also, in cases where there are less than three undertakings, statistics are not provided to preserve the confidentiality of the individual undertakings.

-Please note that individual market summaries exclude radio networks, Canadian Broadcasting Corporation stations and AM stations in markets where confidentiality would be compromised.
+Individual market summaries exclude radio networks, Canadian Broadcasting Corporation stations and AM stations in markets where confidentiality would be compromised.

 Prior years’ financial information has been updated to reflect revisions to data received subsequent to the respective dates of publication.